Arabidopsis-Information-Portal/adama/README.rst

 =============

 Documentation is now being consolidated in one `document at Read The Docs`_.
 The sources for the documentation live in `docs/full`_.

+Before graduating to a nice place like "Read The Docs", the preliminary and rough docs live in the wiki_.

 You can also read the `live docs of the API`_.